 In Washington Square Park the sense of the divine being in the everyday world faded and the empty feeling returned, followed by a terror that had me race out of the park and towards MacDougal Street.

 The terror faded but the emptiness was still there and had me feeling I no longer belonged anywhere.

-As I continued taking pictures, I felt lost and didn’t realized I had ended up back at the exact spot in Washington Square Park where I had felt that inexplicable terror come over me.
+As I continued taking pictures, I felt lost and didn’t realize I had ended up back at the exact spot in Washington Square Park where I had felt that inexplicable terror coming over me.

 Then, I recognized why.